dimitri-nicolo/calico/v2.0/reference/calicoctl/resources/ippool.md

 > **Note**: Setting `natOutgoing` is recommended on any IP Pool with `ipip` enabled.
-When `ipip` is enabled without `natOutgoing` routing between Workloads and Hosts running {{site.prodname}} is asymmetric and may cause traffic to be filtered due to [RPF](https://en.wikipedia.org/wiki/Reverse_path_forwarding) checks failing.
+When `ipip` is enabled without `natOutgoing` routing between Workloads and Hosts running {{site.tseeprodname}} is asymmetric and may cause traffic to be filtered due to [RPF](https://en.wikipedia.org/wiki/Reverse_path_forwarding) checks failing.
 {: .alert .alert-info}